cheng-alvin/jas/LEARN.md

 If you're confident with your knowledge of the basics, feel free to skip this chapter and move on to the next one.

+Subjects may also be severely simplified for the sake of simplicity.
+Please consult other sources for more information.

 **Please ensure that you have consulted other sources for more up-to-date information such as the Intel and/or AMD developer manuals**

 ### Let's get familiar with the x86 instruction set